isiahmeadows/mithril.js/design/vnodes.md

 There's also a separate `m.compile(parsed)` that does the above in reverse.

 Note: this does not recursively parse its results.
 You have to do it once at each level.
+Also, it does *not* extract static info - you generally shouldn't need to, and if you do, you probably need to be operating at a lower level than this anyways.

 ### Appending attributes to DOM vnodes